 |How do I know if our family is eligible for federal financial aid? |

-The answer is you don't, not until you officially apply.
-For most parents, even two-income parents, it's difficult to predict who will qualify for financial aid.
-Some families with relatively high incomes may qualify for aid, while those with lesser incomes may not.
+The answer is you won't know, exactly, how much aid you qualify for until you officially apply.
 But you can get an idea ahead of time.
 The federal government has an online tool called the FAFSA4caster that you can complete to see if you might qualify for financial aid.
+Then at college time, you can fill out the government's official aid application, the FAFSA, which stands for Free Application for Federal Student Aid.

 Your current income is the main factor that determines whether your child will qualify for aid, but it's not the only factor.
 Other important considerations include the number of children you have in college at the same time, your assets, and how many years you have until retirement.